open/close all folders

 - Power Dyes Your Hair: His hair turns white in Devil Trigger mode.
 After his first story-required use of it, his hair gains a permanent white streak in the back while the rest changes back.
 At the end of the game, his growing powers cause his hair to turn white permanently.

-- Power Glows: In Devil Trigger mode, his jacket glows bright red, his eyes have bright red sclera and pupils, with white irises.
-Not to mention glowing red veins on his face.
+- Power Glows: In Devil Trigger mode, his jacket glows bright red, his skin glows chalk-white, and his eyes have bright red sclera and pupils with white irises.
+Not to mention the glowing red veins on his face, as well as in the TGS 2010 trailer and in the end of the game. after defeating Vergil.

 - Power of Trust: Vergil and Kat, being the first two people in the world he remembers helping him against the demons, become the only two people he really trusts.
 He points this out in a conversation with Kat to learn more about her past and get her to trust him in turn.